confluentinc/schema-registry/docs/intro.rst

 License
 -------

-The project is licensed under the Apache 2 license.
+The Schema Registry is licensed under the Apache 2 license.